dayz10k/DayZ-Private/README.md

  If you have steam: Start ArmA 2 once with steam and quit again, repeat the same with OA.
 Now copy the "Addons" folder in your "ArmA 2" folder into your "ArmA 2 Operation Arrowhead" folder to have Combined Operations.
 Now start Combined Operations through Steam one time for the keys to generate!

- Make sure no previous server package is installed (please install from a fresh ArmA with latest patch).
+ Make sure no previous server package is installed (please install from a fresh ArmA with recommended patch).
  Start the setup wizard and follow the instruction to install the server to your system.
- After installing you can start using the Controlcenter.
-Please read the next paragraph for more information on how to run your server!
+ After installation you are ready to run the Controlcenter.
+Please read the next paragraph for more detailed information on how to use it before posting any topics to my website!
 And do not forget to change default passwords!

  Updating is done with the setup wizard too!
-Just run it with that options and everything else is done automaticly!
+Just run it again to update files if any are found.

 4. The Controlcenter:
 =====================

  These three options are available after installation:

  - "Configuration" allows you to change every single aspect of your server.
-Starting with its name over more security related things like a password, cheat protection and precise tuning options like the timezone or daytime only mode activation.
+Name, password, cheat protection and precise tuning options like the timezone or daytime only mode activation.

  - "Administration" combines an easy to use interface with options to control your server.

  - "Database" is the controldesk to your characters and vehicles on the server.
-Using Chive you can change your inventory, move whole vehicles around the map and backup or restore your database.
+Using Chive you can edit all revelant ingame information or backup, restore and reset your whole database.

- - "Information" displays you all the relevant status information and monitors the servers performance.
+ - "Information" displays you all the relevant status information and monitors the system performance.

  **Database**